-Children's writing will be in pencil until handwriting is judged neat enough for a child to be given a pen licence and write in black handwriting pen.
-However, in all subjects except maths, blue pens should be used by children for correcting and editing.
+Children's writing will be in pencil until handwriting is judged neat enough for a child to be given a pen license and then they will write with a black pen.
+Children should not write in ink in maths books.

+Blue pens should be used by children for correcting and editing (except in maths books).
 After VF has been given, any responses should be in blue for the correction/editing.
 After this, if the child normally uses a pencil, he or she will then go back to using a pencil